bjpop/varlap/README.md

 These features are computed for all reads overlapping the variant locus, and for those reads that contain only the reference and alt alleles.

 Varlap is also accompanied by some helpful auxilliary programs that can:
-* Produce summary plots of the computed data.
 * Detect outliers in selected features in the data.

 In the examples below, `$` indicates the command line prompt.